Reviewed by Elaine Simpson-Long

 Then the backlash began.
 Her books are not great literature.
 In many ways they are simplistic and, on looking at them now, I can see they are not particularly well written.
 But what adults thought did not matter to Enid.
 ‘I will never read or listen to criticism of my books from anybody over the age of 12’ was her cry.
 ‘I write for children not for adults’.
 (She did try an adult book but it was turned down by her publisher and never saw the light of day).

-Her books began to be heavily criticised by other children’s authors, many of whom I also read as a child, Geoffrey Trease among them.
+Her books began to be heavily criticised by other authors of children’s books, many of who I also read as a child, Geoffrey Trease among them.
 While they were right in what they said there seems to be a certain schadenfreude in their criticism.
 After all, their sales were nowhere near those of Enid.

 One cannot help but think of JK Rowling when reading this section of this biography.
-Critics have done the same to her.
-Whatever their opinion of her writing, however, JK Rowling, as with Enid Blyton, has created a world children can enter and in which they can lose themselves.
+Critics have done the same to her; another writer who cannot not write well and needing to be heavily edited.
+I happen to agree with both these statements, but and here is the but, JK Rowling as with Enid Blyton, has created a world children can enter and in which they can lose themselves.
 An excess of adverbs or the odd clunky paragraph does not matter to them.

 But she brought happiness and joy to millions of children and still continues to do so.
 Many authors have feet of clay and are not nice people but can still beguile and enchant.